linux4sam/egt/README.md

 ![Microchip](docs/src/microchip_logo.png)

-# Microchip Graphics Toolkit
+# Ensemble Graphics Toolkit

-MUI is a C++ GUI toolkit for Linux on Microchip AT91/SAMA5 parts.
-MUI provides modern GUI functionality, look-and-feel, and performance.
+The Ensemble Graphics Toolkit (EGT) is a C++ GUI toolkit for Linux on Microchip AT91/SAMA5 parts.
+EGT provides modern GUI functionality, look-and-feel, and performance.

 ## Features